ziura/rindus/README.md

 Please note that this approach is less efficient than a incremental time based one, but no other option is possible if there is no time reference available.

+I could also have tried an incremental synchronization based on the HTTP header "Last-Modified" returned by the server, but that approach has been discarded in my implementation.

 The synchronization is triggered running the django command:

 `python3 manage.py synchronize`